 Challenges for this Objective Risks to this Objective What personalization options are important for voters and how should Fraud or misinforming voters by non-official sources. they be presented?
-What technical APIs are needed for Overreliance on technology means that if it fails, you fail. effective interconnectivity of systems?
-Over-saturation of messages can disengage voters.
-How would integration with state voter registration database work?
-More technologies for election offices to manage.
-How can options and information be written in plain language?
+Overreliance on technology means What technical APIs are needed for that if it fails, you fail. effective interconnectivity of systems?
+Over-saturation of messages can How would integration with the state disengage voters. voter registration database work?
+More technologies for election offices How can options and information be written in plain language? to manage.